 The campaign quickly developed from a pan-European campaign managed from one central Facebook ad account to a campaign delivered from multiple regional ad accounts, one for each country we wanted our ads to broadcast in.
 This also meant liaising and training a number of Patagonia employees so they would be able to push ads live from their respective countries.
 This workaround enabled us to deliver the campaign almost as planned.

 The Patagonia Europe enviro team hand over the 170,000 petition signatures

 By the end of the campaign the petition to Stop Europe’s Dirty Fish Farms had 170,000 signatures, all of which were handed over to the Governments of Iceland, Norway, Scotland and Ireland in 2019.

-Our campaign put the Artifishal campaign in front 8,115,750 individuals on Facebook and Instagram plus an additional 526,929 impressions from Google Display and YouTube.
+Our campaign put the Artifishal campaign in front 8,115,750 people on Facebook and Instagram plus an additional 526,929 impressions from Google Display and YouTube.
 This generated 110,781 clicks to the Artifishal platform and petition page.